annimukherjee/AI-Agents-KiiT-Management/README.md

 - KIIT Kareer Placement PDF’s summaries (PDF)

 ### Tutor Mentor
-- Leave Cert
+- Leave Cert (not seeing much value)
-- Scheduling G-Meet to meet Mentees one a week
+- Scheduling G-Meet to meet Mentees one a week (mentor will give slots, we assume all students will be free post 6pm)

 ### Academic Activities
 - Academic Calendar
 - Examination schedule
-- Emailing agent (access to college mail ids)
+- Holiday List